Culture, Arts & Media

 The World Jewish Sports Museum at Kfar Maccabiah makes the same point in material form.
 Its collection ranges from Agness Keleti and Yael Arad to Gal Friedman and Sandy Koufax.
 The International Jewish Sports Hall of Fame was created for a similar reason: to make visible a record that had become too scattered to remember on instinct.

-That spread matters more than any one hero.
+That spread matters more than any one famous athlete.

 If Jewish athletic history only consisted of Sandy Koufax or one cluster of old New York basketball stories, the stereotype could still survive as an exception with a punchline.
 But the actual record runs across baseball, fencing, gymnastics, tennis, basketball, judo, swimming, soccer, track, media, and sport administration.
 It also runs across the United States, Europe, Latin America, Israel, and the former Soviet world.